Skip to main content

 Repayment deduction percentages

-For Plan 1, 2 and 4, once an employee's gross income goes above the relevant threshold, you deduct 9% of their income that is above the threshold and pay it to HMRC (who pass it to the SLC).
+For plans 1, 2, 4 and 5 once an employee's gross income goes above the relevant threshold, you deduct 9% of their income that is above the threshold and pay it to HMRC (who pass it to the Student Loans Company).
+In the rare instances where pay for tax and National Insurance purposes is different, strictly, the deduction is calculated as a percentage of earnings that are subject to Class 1 National Insurance contributions.

 Repayments for postgraduate loans are calculated at 6% of the employee’s gross income above the threshold.